Calender August 30, 2021

 Ecotourism Hospitality Tourism Tourism Academics Travel

-First aid covers the steps taken to help an injured or sick person in the first minutes after an illness or injury.
-Accidents or illness can happen to anyone at any time, whether at home, at work or at school.
-Often first aid can help someone feel better, recover more quickly, and can even save lives.
-Often this first aid can help someone feel better, recover more quickly, and can even save lives.
-First aid can be useful in many different situations, from sprains to electric shocks to heart attacks.
-The list of medicines and other stuffs to be carried during the tour, trip, trek are listed below.
+First aid involves the steps taken to help an injured or sick person in the first minutes after an illness or injury.
+Accidents or illnesses can happen to anyone at any time, whether at home, work, or school.
+Often, first aid can help someone feel better, recover more quickly, and even save lives.
+First aid can be useful in many situations, from sprains to electric shocks to heart attacks.
+Below is a list of medicines and other items to be carried during tours, trips, and treks.

 - Antacid medicine

-- Medicines you take on a regular basis at home.
-Travelers should take enough medicine for the planned trip plus extra in case the return home is delayed.
-Carry all medicine in their original containers with clear labels that identify your name and dosing schedule.
-If you have a chronic condition, such as diabetes, seizures, or allergies, consider wearing a medical alert bracelet.
+- Regular prescription medicines: Travellers should take enough for the planned trip plus extra in case the return is delayed.
+Carry all medicines in their original containers with clear labels identifying your name and dosing schedule.
+If you have a chronic condition like diabetes, seizures, or allergies, consider wearing a medical alert bracelet.

-- Acetaminophen, ibuprofen, or aspirin to relieve headaches, pain, fever, and simple sprains or strains
+- Acetaminophen, ibuprofen, or aspirin for headaches, pain, fever, and simple sprains or strains

 - Antinausea or motion sickness medicine